 The driver's window switch has an auto-down feature.
-This switch is labeled AUTO.
-Push the switch back partway, and the driver's window will open a small amount.
-If the switch is pushed all the way back, the window will go all the way down.
+This switch is black.
+Push the top of the switch partway, and the driver's window will open a small amount.
+If the switch is pushed all the way, the window will go all the way down.

-To stop the window while it is lowering, move the switch forward.
-To raise the window, move and hold the switch forward.
+To stop the window while it is lowering, push the switch forward.
+To raise the window, push and hold the switch forward.

-Lock Out Switch
+Lock-Out Switch

-The driver's power window controls also include a lock-out switch.
-Press LOCK OUT to stop front and rear passengers from using their window switches.
+On four-door models, the driver's power window controls also include a lock-out switch.
+When the lockout switch is moved to the left (with the red showing), the driver and passengers will be able to use their window switches.
+Move the lockout switch to the right to stop the passengers from using their window switches.
 The driver can still control all the windows with the lock on.
-Press the LOCK OUT button again for normal window operation.